Sunday, October 21, 2018

 George Rogers Clark came to the Illinois County in July of 1778, and Ducoign joined forces with him and attempted to wean the Chickasaw away from their allegiance to the British but failed.
 Since The Illinois were fearful of Ottawa attacks, Ducoign, who acted as chief of both the Kaskaskia and Peoria, sought - on October 5 - to bring the Wea of the Wabash into the American alliance.
 The strength of The Illinois in 1778 cannot be stated with sureness since Louis Chevallier reported that they numbered 100 warriors, while another report indicates that they had 300.
 In this war, The Peoria divided their allegiance.
 One chief joined Henry Hamilton's English forces at Vincennes on January 30, 1779, and another group traveled up the Tennessee River with a party of Delaware to escape from the conflict.
 However, the Kaskaskia remained loyal to Clark and were joined by the remaining Peoria, Michigamea, Piankashaw, Wea, and Kickapoo.
 These Kaskaskia performed singular service to the American soldiers by serving as scouts and hunters.
 They were also willing to make war upon the Cherokee who had fled into the Cumberland Mountains.
 Although the British tried to organize a war party of Cherokee and Chickasaw for an attack upon the Kaskaskia in 1783, their efforts largely failed.

 At the end of the American Revolution in 1783, the Kaskaskia visited Arkansas Post in order to buy horses for their winter hunt, but The Illinois scarcely existed anymore.
-Ducoign and Michael Courwoues were the chiefs of the Kaskaskia, and the total number of Illinois living in Illinois by 1787 was only about fifty persons.
-Likewise, the Cahokia were reduced to four or five families and by 1789, they too had abandoned their lands between Cahokia and Kaskaskia.
-In 1789 the Kaskaskia numbered only twenty families and occupied only their village and 4,000 acres of land.
-The Peoria at this time numbered about 100 but had left Illinois and settled on the western bank of the Mississippi in 1794 they were settled in a village at Bois Brule, ten miles south of St. Genevieve, Missouri and were occasionally raided by the Chickasaw.
+Ducoign and Michael Courwoues were the chiefs of Kaskaskia, and the total number of people living in Illinois by 1787 was only about fifty persons.
+Likewise, the Cahokia were reduced to four or five families, and by 1789, they had abandoned their lands between Cahokia and Kaskaskia.
+In 1789, The Kaskaskia numbered only twenty families and occupied only their village and 4,000 acres of land.
+At this time, The Peoria numbered about 100 but had left Illinois and settled on the western bank of the Mississippi in 1794.
+They were settled in a village at Bois Brule, ten miles south of St. Genevieve, Missouri, and occasionally raided by the Chickasaw.
 Chiefs of the Peoria were Massarosanga and Little Fish, and Moses Austin discovered in 1796 that their warriors numbered only 40.
-There were a few Peoria living near St. Genevieve in 1803, but gradually they too moved westward and were nearly forgotten as the whites crowded onto their lands.
+There were a few Peoria living near St. Genevieve in 1803, but gradually, they too moved westward and were nearly forgotten as the whites crowded onto their lands.

 By the treaty at Edwardsville, the Peoria were given a reservation of 640 acres, including their village on the Blackwater River in Missouri Territory.
 Some Peoria still lived at times south of St. Louis on the St. Francis River; this group had about ten warriors and a total population of forty or sixty, while the Kaskaskia numbered about sixty persons (fifteen warriors).
 But by 1820, some of the Kaskaskia left Illinois and were living with the Peoria, Michigamea, Cahokia, and Tamaroa.
 The Kaskaskia in September of 1826 numbered thirty-one persons: fifteen men of mixed blood, ten women, and six children.
 Ten or fifteen Peoria had drifted back to St. Genevieve, Missouri, by 1827, but three years later, they left Missouri and settled in Kansas, being pushed westward by the white emigrants.
 About eight Kaskaskia remained in Illinois, and when the Black Hawk War began in 1832, five Kaskaskia warriors marched north through Springfield, Illinois, on their way to join the United States troops.
 In this small way, they got revenge against the Sauk and Fox, who had driven them from the Illinois County and saw Black Hawk's band cut to pieces.

 Following the war, the Kaskaskia signed another treaty with the government on October 27, 1832, and agreed to leave Illinois and settle with the Peoria on their western reservation.
-They ceded their reserve in Jackson County back to the United States, but the 350 acres at Kaskaskia were given to Ellen Ducoign, the daughter of the old chief.
+They ceded their reserve in Jackson County back to the United States, but the 350 acres at Kaskaskia were given to Ellen Ducoign, the old chief's daughter.
 There were a few Kaskaskia Indians, only one man of pure blood, at the village of Kaskaskia in March of 1833, and shortly after this, they too moved west.
-A census in 1836 shows that there were 132 Peoria and Kaskaskia living on their Kansas reservation, and the following year their numbers had increased to 142.
-By 1865 the Kaskaskia, Peoria, Piankashaw, and Wea had banded together in one village, which consisted of 220 persons.
+A census in 1836 shows that 132 Peoria and Kaskaskia lived on their Kansas reservation, and the following year, their numbers had increased to 142.
+By 1865, The Kaskaskia, Peoria, Piankashaw, and Wea had banded together in one village, which consisted of 220 persons.
 The descendants of the once-powerful Illinois are living in northeastern Oklahoma and are known as the Peoria Tribe of Indians.
 There are 466 individuals listed on the Peoria Tribal Rolls, and they are almost wholly integrated into American culture and society.
-On August 2, 1956, the President of the United States signed Public Law which made The Peoria free of any Federal supervision after three years.
+On August 2, 1956, the President of the United States signed Public Law, which made The Peoria were free of any Federal supervision after three years.

 Additional Reading: